November 07, 2016

-The upcoming general election — you might have heard — features a heated presidential race between two of the most unpopular candidates in decades.
-Nevertheless, the show must go on.
-The election is slated for Tuesday, Nov.
-8.
+Tuesday's general election — you might have heard — features a heated presidential race between two of the most unpopular candidates in decades.
+Nevertheless, the show goes on.

 But there is far more at stake than determining the next person to take hold of the White House.
 Pennsylvania features a number of competitive races.

-A hotly-contested Senate race is taking place between a freshman incumbent and a Democrat looking to become Pennsylvania's first female Senator.
+A hotly-contested U.S. Senate race is taking place between a freshman incumbent and a Democrat looking to become Pennsylvania's first female senator.
 Following Kathleen Kane's drastic fall, the open seat battle for attorney general features a pair of local candidates.
-And there's also a competitive race playing out in the Eighth Congressional district, where a Republican hopes to replace his retiring father.
+And there's also a competitive race playing out in the Eighth Congressional District, where a Republican hopes to replace his retiring brother.

 As you head out to vote, here's a rundown of what to expect, as well as a list of voter resources:

 Democrat Hillary Clinton, alongside running mate Tim Kaine, seeks to succeed President Barack Obama in the White House.
 So does Republican Donald Trump and vice presidential candidate Mike Pence.
 Pennsylvania, with its 20 prized electoral votes, could be a battleground state, though recent polls suggest the state is leaning toward Clinton.
 A Republican has not captured the Keystone State since George H.W.
 Bush won the presidency in 1988.